-You can disable the connection to the HP ePrint Center if required for security.
-At the front panel, press 🛂, then 🚺 , then Connectivity > HP ePrint Center connectivity > HP ePrint Center connectivity and
+You can disable the connection to HP Connected if required for security.
+At the front panel, press

+, then Connectivity > HP ePrint Center connectivity > HP ePrint Center connectivity and select Disable.

 Disable just puts the remote printing function on hold.
 If you want to resume using it, you just need to reenable it in the same menu.
-No more setup steps are required at the HP ePrint Center website or in HP Designjet ePrint & Share.
+No more setup steps are required at the HP Connected website.

-If you want to disable remote printing permanently, select Disable permanently, which erases your printer from your HP ePrint Center account.
-To use remote printing again, you will need to set it up again from scratch (see Set up your Web-connected printer on page 21).
+If you want to disable remote printing permanently, select Disable permanently, which erases your printer from your HP Connected account.
+To use remote printing again, you will need to set it up again from scratch (see Set up web services on page 21).